JPMorgan extends Sapphire card brand to checking accounts

 JPMorgan has previously used tie-ins with Sapphire Reserve to promote its mortgage loans.

+Duckett said the bank is working on other extensions of Sapphire in consumer banking.
+"We are just getting started.
+You can expect us to continue to iterate," she said.

-The bank aims to grow its consumer deposits more quickly than the industry.
+The bank aims to grow consumer deposits more quickly than the industry.
 Low-cost deposits become more valuable to banks as interest rates rise on loans.

+Duckett said offering higher interest rates on accounts is not the key to attracting customers.

-(Reporting by David Henry in New York; Editing by Richard Chang)
+(Reporting by David Henry in New York; Editing by Richard Chang and Meredith Mazzilli)

 By David Henry